Most flexible Plate Reader for Assay Development

 Fluorescence intensity in microplate readers is detected with photomultiplier tubes (PMTs).
 They multiply the signal using the photoelectric effect and convert the light into an electric signal.
 For fluorescence intensity measurements in microplate readers, two different PMTs are used, which differ in their sensitive wavelength range.
 A low-noise blue/green PMT is sensitive in the range up to 740 nm and is often also used for luminescence measurements.
 A red-shifted PMT measures the fluorescence sensitively up to 900 nm and thus also covers red and infrared dyes.
 These are often used for cell-based measurements since the autofluorescence is reduced in this wavelength range.

 Fluorescence intensity quantifications require a black plate as it reduces the background and reflection of the excitation light.
-More details on the plate choice are found in our blog post “Which is the best microplate for my assay?”.
+More details on the plate choice are found in our blog post "The microplate: utility in practice."

 Filter and monochromator settings

 Choosing the right filter is essential for a precise fluorescence intensity determination.
 As already mentioned, the mean wavelengths should be at or close to the excitation and emission maximum.
 However, there are a few things to keep in mind: